Cyfrin/3-gas-bad-nft-marketplace-audit/README.md

 - The seller can front-run a bought NFT and cancel the listing
 - The seller can front-run a bought NFT and update the listing
 - We should emit an event for withdrawing proceeds
+- There are MEV/Front Running issues all over the place